Help for Dry, Gritty Eyes and Sjogren’s Syndrome

-Parched, scratchy eyes are a common condition, especially if you are over 50 or view a computer screen for hours.
-Sjogren’s Syndrome, a chronic autoimmune condition, can also cause dry eye symptoms.
+Dry eyes are a common condition, especially if you are over 50 or stare at a computer screen for hours.
+Another cause of dry eye symptoms is Sjogren’s Syndrome, a chronic autoimmune disease.

-Dry eye can feel like gritty sand or a stray eyelash is floating on the surface of your eye.
-Light sensitivity and blurry vision are also common symptoms of dry eye.
+Dry eye can feel like gritty sand or a stray eyelash floating on the surface of your eye.
+Light sensitivity, burning, and blurry vision are also common symptoms of dry eye.

-- Sip Water Throughout the Day – Sipping water during the course of the day will keep your whole body hydrated, including your eyes and mouth.
-Keeping hydrated is understandably not the first thing on your mind, but it is important.
-So have a tall, cool glass or bottle of water nearby and take a mouthful frequently until it becomes second nature.
+- Sip Water Throughout the Day – Drinking water during the course of the day will keep your whole body hydrated, including your eyes (and mouth, for Sjogren’s sufferers).
+Keeping hydrated isn’t always tops on your mind, but it’s important.
+So have a tall, cool glass or bottle of water nearby and take sips frequently until it becomes second nature.

 - Use a Warm, Wet Compress – Wet a clean washcloth with warm (not hot) water.
 Squeeze out excess water.
 Rest your head back with the washcloth placed gently over your closed eyes for five minutes.
 Relax and allow the warm moisture to calm your irritated eyes.
 You can use a warm, moist compress as many times a day as necessary.

 - Gently Clean your Eyelid Area – Wet a soft cloth with warm water.
 Gently wipe your eyelids, especially the inner and outer corners.
 Carefully wipe your eyelashes too.

 - Ditch the Eye Makeup – Eye makeup, especially powders and glitters, can add more irritation to dry and unhappy eyes.
 Mascara and eyeliners can also be a source of discomfort.
 Instead, use an eyelash curler and perfect your brows with an eyebrow pencil.
 For more face “pop”, play up your lips with a glamorous red lipstick or pretty blusher instead.